Cookies

 outpost-prefs | Functional | Remembers your country and intent (living vs investing) | 12 months |

-outpost-consent | Essential | Records your cookie preferences | 12 months |
+outpost_consent (local storage) | Essential | Records your cookie preferences | 12 months |

-_plausible_* | Analytics (opt-in) | Anonymous, GDPR-friendly usage analytics — no IP, no fingerprinting | 24 hours |
+_vercel_* | Analytics (privacy-friendly) | Anonymous, cookieless usage analytics — no IP storage, no fingerprinting | Session |

 3What we do not use

-- We do not use Google Analytics, Facebook Pixel, or other ad-tracking cookies.
+- We do not use Google Analytics, Facebook Pixel or other ad-tracking cookies.

 - We do not share data with advertising networks.